 Approved Vendors and Designees are expected to be responsive to customers' questions and concerns, whether in relation to the Illinois ABP or to another aspect of the customer's solar installation or community solar subscription, even in situations where the customer has not filed a formal complaint with the Program Administrator.
+Approved Vendors and Designees must act professionally towards customers, the Program Administrator, and the IPA at all times.

 When a customer files a complaint with the Program Administrator, the Program Administrator will send the Approved Vendor and/or Designee an email notifying them of the complaint and summarizing the information that is needed to address the complaint.
 Approved Vendors and Designees must meet all deadlines set by the Program Administrator during the time that the complaint is open and under investigation.
 Approved Vendors and Designees may request an extension of a deadline, though the Program Administrator reserves the right to deny such request.
+Approved Vendors and Designees must act professionally towards customers, the Program Administrator, and the IPA at all times.